Hussain-Albaghdady/CIS435-PROJ3/taskpad-php/README.md

+# To Run Project:
-To run project : php -S localhost:8080 -t public
+- php -S localhost:8080 -t public

-Screenshots and diagrams are in "docs"
+# Screenshots and diagrams are in "docs"

+# To Run Tests:
-to run tests: php tests/run_tests.php
+- php tests/run_tests.php